ipa320/cob_people_perception/cob_openni2_tracker/README.txt

  Installation

-1. Clone cob_openni2_tracker and other repositories from Github (hydro-dev branch) in a catkin workspace:
+1. Clone cob_openni2_tracker and other repositories from Github (hydro_dev branch) in a catkin workspace:

     $ cd catkin_ws/src